St Weonard's Church, St Weonards

 It's incredibly helpful for our planning if members of the congregation and supporters choose to contribute to the work of the church on a regular, planned basis.
 The best way you can do this is via our Parish Giving Scheme (PGS) account.
 This allows you to make a regular donation (monthly, quarterly, or annually -- to suit your circumstances), with assurance of the Direct Debit guarantee.
 You can make changes quickly and easily if your circumstances change.
 You can choose to increase your gift with inflation every year (most people do), and you have the option to give anonymously.

-Please contact Stephen Herbert, our PCC Treasurer and Gift Aid Officer, to obtain a PGS form, or you can set up your gift by phone from 27 April 2020 by calling 0333 002 1271 9am-5pm on weekdays or by registering your interest to give with the central PGS team based in Gloucester.
-On the registration form asking for your contact details, or when you call, you will also be asked to provide a Parish Code : please quote 180618246 for St Weonards.
+As shown above, you can also set up your gift by phone by calling 0333 002 1271 9am-5pm on weekdays.
+When you call, a member of the central PGS team based in Gloucester will ask you to provide a Parish Code : please quote 180618246 for St Weonards.

 For a quick introduction to PGS, you can watch the following short video: